Wednesday at a glance

 Marcelo Canova, The Ohio State University

-Physics-based electrochemical models are central to understanding lithium-ion battery behavior and degradation, but their nonlinear partial differential–algebraic structures and simplifying assumptions often limit accuracy and real-time applicability.
+Abstract: Physics-based electrochemical models are central to understanding lithium-ion battery behavior and degradation, but their nonlinear partial differential–algebraic structures and simplifying assumptions often limit accuracy and real-time applicability.
 As electrification expands and digital twins become integral to energy and mobility systems, a key challenge is how to integrate physical insight with data-driven adaptability to improve predictive capability.

 This seminar presents recent advances in data-augmented modeling that enhance reduced-order electrochemical models by learning the dynamics that traditional formulations cannot capture.
 Two complementary offline methods are introduced.
 The first employs an Adaptive Ensemble Sparse Identification (AESI) framework to learn residual voltage dynamics in reduced-order models, with uncertainty bounds quantified through conformal prediction.
 The second leverages physics-informed symbolic regression (PISR) to identify interpretable governing equations for lithium plating and dendrite growth, embedding physical constraints within a multi-scale electrochemical framework to model degradation mechanisms such as loss of active material (LAM) and lithium inventory (LLI).